Cloudstrucc/Public/docs/architecture-outline.md

 Power Platform meets federal compliance requirements by implementing robust security and governance measures.
 These include data encryption, regular audits, and adherence to regulatory standards, ensuring that all data and processes are secure and compliant.

 ## 4. Integrations
+This section describes the various integrations between Power Platform components and external services.
+It explains how these integrations enhance functionality and ensure seamless data flow.

 ### 4.1 Power Pages and Azure B2C
 Power Pages integrate with Azure B2C to provide secure user authentication.
 Azure B2C handles user registration, login, and password management, ensuring that user identities are managed securely and efficiently.